giftyfy/Giftify/README.md

 - **Personalization:** Add your personal touch to make every gift unique.

-- **Quality Focus:** We prioritize quality to ensure your special moments are celebrated with the finest products.

-- **Effortless Celebrations:** Celebrate life's beautiful moments effortlessly with Giftify.

 - **JWT Authentication:** Secure your platform with JSON Web Token (JWT) authentication for user identity verification.

 - **Google Login:** Streamline user onboarding with the option to register and log in using Google accounts.